-If you are a resident (the beneficiary) who is blind, 70% physically disabled or 65 years of age or older, you may obtain an authorization allowing another resident (the proxy) to hunt deer, caribou and moose for you.
+If you, the beneficiary, are blind, 70 percent disabled, or 65 years of age or older, you may obtain an authorization allowing another resident (the proxy) to hunt deer, caribou, and moose for you.
+Both beneficiary and proxy must be Alaska residents.